aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/installation/aspose-barcode-for-node-js-via-java-installation/_index.md

 ### **Windows**
 - Download and install Node.js and add node.exe to PATH.
-- Install Oracle JDK (1.7 and higher) for Linux, configure the JAVA_HOME environment variable.
+- Install Oracle JDK (1.8 and higher) for Windows, configure the JAVA_HOME environment variable.
 - Install Python 3.x and add python.exe to PATH.
 - Install aspose.barcode: 'npm i aspose.barcode'
 - You can also download "Aspose.BarCode for Node.js via Java" from https://downloads.aspose.com/barcode/nodejs  and extract it.